yiisoft/yii2/docs/guide/db-migrations.md

 A list of all available methods for defining the column types is available in the API documentation of [[yii\db\SchemaBuilderTrait]].

-## Creating Migrations with Generators <span id="creating-migrations-with-generators"></span>
+## Generating Migrations <span id="generating-migrations"></span>

-Since version 2.0.7 migration console which provides convenient way creating migrations.
+Since version 2.0.7 migration console provides a convenient way to create migrations.

-If the migration name is of the form "create_xxx" or "drop_xxx" then a migration creating the table xxx with the columns listed will be generated.
-For example:
+If the migration name is of a special form including but not limited to `create_xxx` or `drop_xxx` then migration file would contain extra code when generated.

+### Create Table

 ```php
 yii migrate/create create_post
 ```

 generates

 ```php
 class m150811_220037_create_post extends Migration